Bac Ha ethnic market, under the sign of authenticity

 Held on Sunday, the Bac Ha market is a meeting place of local minorities as well as 14 ethnic groups populating the surroundings, many of which are the Hmong, Dao, Tay and Nung.
 At dawn, we meet the Hmong or Dao in their traditional multi-coloured costumes that set off on horseback, on foot or on a motorcycle, transporting goods to the market.
 They all hasten to flock there from all over as the place comes to life very early.
 Those who reside further disembark even the day before.

-Seen at the top, vividly flowered with traditional clothes and also products of all kinds, the market looks like a splendid garden where so many colours and typical mountain flavours mix.
+Seen at the top, vividly flowered with traditional clothes and also products of all kinds, the market looks like a splendid garden where so many colours and typical mountain flavours mixed together.
 To capture such a scene, imagine the 14 minorities living around Bac Ha, each with their own character, just waiting for this opportunity to display their best clothing of the week.

 Previously, the Bac Ha market was completely open-air on a hill.
 It is now installed in a location including some concrete areas.
 The place consists of four demarcated sections for the sale of pets; household products and agricultural utensils (ploughs, hoes, shovels, knives); brocades and accessories and for catering.